thanhdev1710/thanhdev1710/README.md

-# Hi, I'm Chi Thanh 👋
+# Hi, I'm ThanhDev 👋

 I'm a full-stack developer passionate about building scalable and efficient web applications.
 I specialize in both frontend and backend development with a strong focus on clean code, performance, and scalability.